cpcb-gsa/cpcb-gsa.github.io/index.md

 ---

 Welcome to the CPCB GSA website!
-The CMU-Pitt Computational Biology Graduate Student Association (CPCB GSA) represents the students in the CPCB Joint PhD program.
+The CMU-Pitt Computational Biology Graduate Student Association (CPCB GSA) represents the students in the [CPCB Joint PhD program](http://www.compbio.cmu.edu/).

 We are committed to enhancing graduate student life within the program by organizing academic and social events and by serving as liaisons between the student body and the program administrators.

-Navigate the tabs above to see important documents related to the program, the social calendar, meeting minutes, and more.
+Navigate the tabs above to see various items related to the program, the social calendar, meeting minutes, and more.

 ### Upcoming events!